 USDA Farm Service Agency Grassroots Source Water Protection

-This is the only statewide local community-based initiative ensuring environmentally progressive local land-use decision without the controversy and bureaucracy of regulatory programs.
-It provides each state with one full-time person to organize and assist rural communities, farmers, and other land-use interests in the implementation of source water protection plans including non-point source (runoff) protection practices in agriculture regions.
+This is the only statewide local community-based initiative ensuring environmentally progressive local land-use decisions without the controversy and bureaucracy of regulatory programs.
+It provides each state with at least one full-time person to organize and assist rural communities, farmers, and other land-use interests in the implementation of source water protection plans including non-point source (runoff) protection practices in agriculture regions.
 This initiative allows the people who benefit from environmental protection to take responsibility for achieving it—ensuring its success and eliminating local controversy.

-EPA Safe Drinking Water Act Assistance
+EPA Safe Drinking Water Act Technical Assistance and Training

-CORPORATE SPONSORS OF SOUTH DAKOTA RURAL WATER
+CORPORATE PARTNERS OF SOUTH DAKOTA RURAL WATER

 Office Hours: M-F 8:00am - 4:30pm

 203 W. Center Street | PO Box 287

 Madison, SD 57042

 Spearfish, SD 57783

 South Dakota Rural Water is a proud member

 of the National Rural Water Association